mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

 Morpheus makes use of the Neo graph-execution framework.
 Morpheus pipelines are built on top of Neo pipelines.
 Pipelines in Neo are made up of segments, however in many common cases a Neo pipeline will consist of only a single segment.
 Our Morpheus stages will interact with the Neo segment to build nodes and add them to the Neo graph.
 In the common case a Morpheus stage will add a single node to the graph, but in some cases will add multiple nodes to the graph.

 #### A Simple Pass Through Stage
 To start we will implement a single stage which could be included in a pipeline.
 For illustration, this stage will do nothing but take the input from the previous stage and forward it to the next stage.
-All Morpheus stages have several things in common, so while this doesn't do too much it ends up being a good starting point for writing a new stage, t from there we can add our functionality as needed.
+All Morpheus stages have several things in common, so while this doesn't do too much it ends up being a good starting point for writing a new stage, from there we can add our functionality as needed.

-Defining this stage requires us to specify the stage type; Morpheus stages which contain a single input and a single output inherit from SinglePortStage, and to implement the stage interface which consists of (name, accepted_types & _build_single).
-Stages that act as sources of data, in that they do not take an input from a prior stage, but rather produce data from a source such as a file, Kafka service, or other external source, will need to inherit from the SingleOutputSource base class.
+Defining this stage requires us to specify the stage type; Morpheus stages which contain a single input and a single output inherit from `SinglePortStage`.
+Stages that act as sources of data, in that they do not take an input from a prior stage, but rather produce data from a source such as a file, Kafka service, or other external source, will need to inherit from the `SingleOutputSource` base class.
 We start off our class definition with a few basic imports:
 ```python
 import typing